Global Competency Framework

 To move us forward, we've identified four themes to help meet the divisions’ 2025 plan:

-- Competency modeling: embed competencies in job descriptions and job families
+- Competency modeling: identify common core competencies and embed competencies in job descriptions and job families

 - Career paths: design job families to support vertical and horizontal career movement

-- Performance management: develop standardization for performance reviews
+- Performance management: develop a standard process for performance reviews

 - Career development: establish programs to support employee development, i.e. succession management, individual development plans, and 360 feedback assessments